jongwooo/likelionmju-serverless-bot/README.md

 6.  **`.prettierrc.js`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.

+7.  **`CODE_OF_CONDUCT.md`**: This file defines standards for how to engage in a community.
+It signals an inclusive environment that respects all contributions.

+8.  **`CONTRIBUTING.md`**: This file is guidelines for repository contributors.

-7.  **`LICENSE`**: likelionMJU Bot is licensed under the MIT license.
+9.  **`LICENSE`**: likelionMJU Bot is licensed under the MIT license.

-8.  **`README.md`**: A text file containing useful reference information about your project.
+10. **`README.md`**: A text file containing useful reference information about your project.

-9.  **`index.js`**: The handler of this file is the method in your Lambda function that processes events.
+11. **`index.js`**: The handler of this file is the method in your Lambda function that processes events.
 When you invoke a function, the runtime runs the handler method.
 When the handler exits or returns a response, it becomes available to handle another event.

-10. **`index.test.js`**: This file is a Jest based code for testing a handler.
+12. **`index.test.js`**: This file is a Jest based code for testing a handler.

-11. **`jest.config.js`**: This is a configuration file for [Jest](https://jestjs.io/).
+13. **`jest.config.js`**: This is a configuration file for [Jest](https://jestjs.io/).
 Jest is a JavaScript testing framework.

-12. **`package-lock.json`** (See `package.json` below, first).
+14. **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-13. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+15. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 ## 📝 License